thegiftofgabes/fantasypunk-netlify/content/quickstart/_08-backgrounds.md

 ## The Witch

+Over the centuries, Witch has been a title of respect and wisdom, a warning to the fearful, a slur to the bigoted, and a mystery to the ignorant.

-You are taught and practiced in the ancient traditions that seek understanding of the Old Powers mysterious to the mundane senses.
+Generation after generation of Witches, this oral tradition has been passed down, only among women at first, nowadays among any that seek understanding of the Old Powers and communion with natures mysterious to the mundane senses.

 **Unique Trait** (choose one or roll 1d6): reserved, cryptical, parental, joyous, respectful, rebellious.